 What is hemoglobin and why is it important?

 Hemoglobin is an iron/protein molecule in red blood cells that allows our red blood cells to carry oxygen to cells, tissues, and organs.
-During the donation process, we measure your hemoglobin level with a finger prick to ensure your iron levels are high enough for you to donate safely.
+During the donation process, we measure your hemoglobin level to ensure your iron levels are high enough for you to donate safely.
 Each time you make a blood donation, you lose some iron on the red blood cells you donate.
 If you lose iron faster than you can replace it through your diet, you may become anemic.
 Many donors have adequate iron levels to donate blood safely, but frequent blood donors should be aware that blood donation may lead to low iron levels or anemia.

 What are other causes of low iron levels?